swiftraccoon/sdrtrunk-rdio-api/docs/whisperx-integration-plan.md

 - ✅ Automatic cleanup of temporary files
 - ✅ Configuration hot-reload for tuning

-This comprehensive plan provides a robust foundation for integrating WhisperX transcription while maintaining the high standards of the existing RdioCallsAPI codebase.
+This comprehensive plan provides a robust foundation for integrating WhisperX transcription while maintaining the high standards of the existing sdrtrunk-rdio-api codebase.
 The phased approach allows for iterative development and testing, ensuring a reliable production deployment.